-This article was first published on Dec 27, 2014, and updated on Dec 22, 2016
+This article was first published on Dec 27, 2014, and updated on April 12, 2018.

-Here are five other fun facts about polar bear Inuka.
+Here are five other facts about Inuka.

-1. His name
+1. Its name

 Inuka is Inuit for "Silent Stalker".
-The name was chosen through a nationwide naming contest, which recieved over 10,000 entries.
+The name was chosen through a nationwide naming contest, which received over 10,000 entries.

-2. His lineage
+2. Its lineage

 Born on Dec 26, 1990, Inuka's parents were from countries far from hot and humid Singapore.

-3. His home
+3. Its home

 Originally found in the Arctic, polar bears in the wild have been known to cover miles on foot, even running on land.

-4. His weight
+4. Its weight

-Though he weighed only 450 grams when he was born, Inuka currently tips the scales at 505kg, with keepers adjusting his diet to keep his weight as close as possible to the optimum 520kg.
+Though Inuka weighed only 450g when it was born, it tipped the scales at 513kg in December 2017, with keepers adjusting his diet to keep his weight as close as possible to the optimum 520kg.

-5. His diet
+5. Its diet

 Though polar bears hunt and feed on seals in the wild (for their blubber), Inuka is fed meat, fish, fruits, and vegetables.